Ulta Beauty Is Giving Sephora A Run For Its Money With The Opening Of A New Store

-Ulta is creeping into new territory: the Big Apple.
+Ulta Beauty is creeping into new territory: the Big Apple.
 The beauty retailer announced the grand opening of its first store in Manhattan, which is on the affluent Upper East Side — and a stone's throw from a Sephora.

-Ulta, which sells a broader range of brands than Sephora and has a wider price range, has until this week kept its retail presence in the outer boroughs of New York City and in suburbs across the country.
+Ulta Beauty, which sells a broader range of brands than Sephora and has a wider price range, has until this week kept its retail presence in the outer boroughs of New York City and in suburbs across the country.
 The company, which says it is the largest beauty retailer in the country, is in expansion mode: It plans to open 100 new stores by the end of the year and 100 more stores in 2018, which would bring its total stores to roughly 1,200 across the US.

-Ulta is known for its airy suburban shopping experience and for carrying mass-market brands like Maybelline as well as the higher-end ones that Sephora sells.
+Ulta Beauty is known for its airy suburban shopping experience and for carrying mass-market brands like Maybelline as well as the higher-end ones that Sephora sells.
 The move into the Upper East Side is meant to attract new consumers and put the brand into more direct competition with Sephora for the urban beauty enthusiast.

 "Manhattan is just part of that overall strategy," Dave Kimbell, Chief Merchandising & Marketing Officer of Ulta Beauty, told BuzzFeed News.
-"With this first Manhattan location, we think it’ll reach a new consumer and deliver what’s really unique about Ulta beauty for the first time, which we believe will be well received."
+"With this first Manhattan location, we think it’ll reach a new consumer and deliver what’s really unique about Ulta Beauty for the first time, which we believe will be well received."

-Ulta's store in Manhattan includes 20,000 beauty products from more than 500 brands across all categories and price points.
+Ulta Beauty's store in Manhattan includes 20,000 beauty products from more than 500 brands across all categories and price points.
 The store has a hair salon, Benefit Brow Bar, Dermalogica Skin Bar, M.A.C. makeup applications and lessons, and Skin Laundry facial treatments.

 The new store is over 10,000 square feet and sits on the corner of 86th Street and 3rd Avenue — less than a block from a Sephora on 86th Street and Lexington Avenue.